Richard Doll: Biography

 Doll was born at Hampton, Middlesex (now part of south-west London) into an affluent family, though his father's work as a doctor was cut short by multiple sclerosis.
 Educated first at Westminster School, Doll originally intended (against the wishes of his parents that he become a doctor like his father) to study mathematics at Trinity College, Cambridge.
-Doll claimed to have failed the mathematics scholarship from the effects of drinking 3 pints of the College's 8% alcohol own-brewed beer the night before.
+Doll later recalled he failed the final of four examinations for a college scholarship through having drunk three pints of the College's 8% alcohol own-brewed beer the night before.
+He was offered an exhibition instead, but refused to take it up.

-He subsequently chose to study medicine at St Thomas's Hospital Medical School, King's College London from where he graduated in 1937.
+He chose instead to follow his parents' wishes and study medicine at St Thomas's Hospital Medical School (since merged into King's College London) from where he graduated in 1937.
 Doll was a socialist, and one of the significant figures in the Socialist Medical Association whose campaign helped lead to the creation of Britain's postwar National Health Service.
 He joined the Royal College of Physicians after the outbreak of World War II and served for much of the war as a part of the Royal Army Medical Corps on a hospital ship as a medical specialist.

 After the war, Doll returned to St Thomas's to research asthma.
 In 1948 he joined a research team under Dr Francis Avery-Jones at the Central Middlesex Hospital, run under the auspices of the statistical research unit of the Medical Research Council.
 Over a 21-year career in the unit, Doll rose to become its director.
 His research there initially focused on the role of occupational factors in causing peptic ulcers.

 In 1950, he undertook, with Austin Bradford Hill, a study of lung cancer patients in twenty London hospitals, at first under the belief that it was due to the new material tarmac, or motor car fumes, but rapidly discovering that tobacco smoking was the only factor they had in common.
 Doll himself stopped smoking as a result of his findings, published in the British Medical Journal in 1950, which concluded:

 Four years later, in 1954, the British doctors study, a study of some 40,000 doctors over 20 years, confirmed the suggestion, based on which the government issued advice that smoking and lung cancer rates were related.
 In 1955, Doll reported a case-controlled study that firmly established the relationship between asbestos and lung cancer.